 Laura Roeder is the founder of LKR Social Media, a company that creates training courses for small businesses to learn how to leverage social media and online marketing.
-Our two programs are LKR Social Media Marketer and Creating Fame.
+Our two programs are LKR Social Media Marketer and Meet Edgar.

 “One tip for starting a blog is keep a consistent schedule, even if it’s infrequent.
 When your blog has been dead for months at a time it looks like you might not be in business anymore!
 Instead publicly pick a schedule, publicly state it, and stick to it.
 Writing every other Monday and actually making it happen is much better than writing three times a week then falling off the wagon in exhaustion a few weeks in.
 Plus, a clear schedule will help you get your blog posts written by providing strict deadlines.”

 Author of the acclaimed book on Internet marketing, Do It Wrong Quickly, on the heels of the best-selling Search Engine Marketing, Inc., Mike Moran led many initiatives on IBM’s Web site for eight years, including IBM’s original search marketing strategy.
 Mike also serves as a senior strategist for Converseon, a leading social media consultancy based in New York City.

 “People are often intimidated when they first start blogging.
 I often hear people tell me that they can’t think of anything interesting to say.
 Or that they don’t know what people want to know about.
 Or that they don’t have time to write.
 To me, there are a few simple tricks that can get you on track: